 “We really appreciate all of the files because they really help us have all of the information we need to succeed,” Garcia said.
-“The more files we have, the more legislation we can write.”
+“The more files we have, the more speeches we can write.”

 All three will compete in Congress again next month at their NSDA district meet, vying for a shot at national competition in June.

-“I am always amazed at how well these students can move from contest to contest and refocus their goals from one week to the next,” coach Melonie Menefee said.
+“I am always amazed at how well these students can move from contest to contest and refocus their goals from one week to the next,” Melonie Menefee said.
 “They use skills from one contest to prep for another, and that is a huge part of their success.”